 - 1. Identify the problem and any obstacles to solving it - 2.
 Consider your options - 3.
 Take action - 4.
 See how it turns out and make changes if needed

 Consider how you can use your leadership skills to perform your role.

-Match the responsibilities on the left by dragging them to the skill best needed to carry it out on the right.
+Drag each responsibility on the left to match it with the skill that is most needed to carry it out on the right.